scolladon/sfdx-git-delta/README.md

 ### Generate a folder containing only the added/modified sources:

-Using a package.xml file to deploy a subset of the metadata is probably the simplest approach to delta deployments.
-But there are some situations where you may want to have the actual source files related to all the components that have been changed recently.
+Using a package.xml for deployment is the simplest approach to delta deployments.
+But in some cases you may want to have only the actual recently changed source files.

-One example is to speed up object deployments: the package.xml approach will result on the entire sub-folder for a given object to be deployed.
-On the opposite, having a copy of the actual sources added/modified allows you to chirurgically deploy only the modified components.
+One example is to speed up object deployments: the package.xml approach will deploy the entire sub-folder for a given object.
+Having a copy of the actual sources added/modified allows you to deploy only those components.

 This is where the `--generate-delta (-d)` option comes handy!